History of the Boston Celtics: 1946–1956: Building the dynasty

-1957–1969: The dynasty
+1957–1969: The Bill Russell Era

-Russell joined the Celtics in December 1956 and went on to play most every game during which the Celtics advanced to the NBA Finals and defeated the St. Louis Hawks in seven games, giving the Celtics the first of their record 17 NBA Championships.
+Russell joined the Celtics in December 1956 and went on to play almost every game during which the Celtics advanced to the NBA Finals and defeated the St. Louis Hawks in seven games, giving the Celtics the first of their record 18 NBA Championships.
 In 1958, the Celtics again advanced to the NBA Finals, this time losing to the Hawks in 6 games.
 However, with the acquisition of K.C.
 Jones that year, the Celtics began a dynasty that would last for more than a decade.
 In 1959, with Cousy at point guard, Russell at center and Heinsohn at forward, the Celtics won the NBA Championship after sweeping the Minneapolis Lakers.
 Still coached by Auerbach, the Celtics won seven more consecutive championships, extending their streak to eight in a row.
 During that timespan, the Celtics met the Lakers in the Finals six times, starting an intense and often bitter rivalry.
 In 1964, Auerbach made the Celtics the first team to have an all African American starting lineup.

 After the 1966 championship, Auerbach retired as coach and Russell took over as player-coach.
 With his appointment, Russell also became the first African American coach in any sport.
 Auerbach would remain the general manager, a position he would hold well into the 1980s.
-However, that year the Celtics' string of NBA titles was broken as they lost to the Philadelphia 76ers in the Eastern Conference Finals.
+However, that year the Celtics' string of NBA titles was broken as they lost to the Philadelphia 76ers in the Eastern Conference finals.
 The aging team managed two more championships in 1968 and 1969, defeating the Lakers each time in the NBA Finals.
 Russell retired after the 1969 season, effectively ending a dominant Celtics dynasty that had garnered 11 NBA titles in 13 seasons.
 The streak of 8 consecutive NBA championships is the longest streak of consecutive championships in U.S. professional sports history.
 Other important players during this era included Sam Jones, John Havlicek, Bill Sharman, Frank Ramsey, and Satch Sanders.

+Despite being the dominant team of the late '50s and most of the 1960s, the Celtics were never a big draw averaging only around 8,500 fans per game.
+The only times they averaged 10,000 fans per game was in the 1956-57 (Bill Russell's rookie season; 10,517) and the 1966-67 (Russell's first year as player-coach; 10,409) seasons.
+In contrast, the Celtics fellow tenants of Boston Garden, the Boston Bruins, drew on average around 12,000 fans per game despite being a losing team for the majority of that era.